engrshuvodas/Email-Signature-2-FluentIdentity-Lite/README.md

   <li>Open <code>index.html</code> using any code editor.</li>
   <li>Edit the profile image URL, name, job title, contact details, and social media links.</li>
   <li>Save the file and open it in a browser to preview.</li>
-  <li>Copy the entire HTML and paste it into your email client's signature settings.</li>
+  <li>Copy the entire HTML and paste it into your email client’s signature settings.</li>
 </ol>

 <hr>